 The focus on disruption during the next decade has clear implications for the cloud industry.

 The cloud is about digitally enabling IT infrastructure, with the aim to create a cloud-first strategy.
-This approach will gives the scalability needed by business that demand change.
+This approach will give the scalability needed by a business that demands change.

 Cloud-first use-cases demonstrate the increasing maturity of this technology.
 Its continued development will rely on firms being able to make the most of the products and services the cloud industry generates.
 A dynamic, mixed cloud might be the objective, but many CIOs still discover that moving data between providers is an intractable challenge.

 Companies are moving to the cloud because it offers the agility they need to compete in a fast-moving, rapidly changing customer environment.
 Cloud saves companies the cost of maintaining their own internal systems; it drives innovation by making it easier to develop and change applications on the fly, and it helps standardize and simplify security management.

 As enterprises become more selective about which workloads are moved to the cloud, and which remain in their own data centers, cloud service providers must develop new strategies that ensure their continued relevance.
 The cloud infrastructure market is moving into a new phase of hybrid IT adoption, with businesses demanding cloud services that can be more easily integrated with their on-premises environments.